-Prehistoric ape-men on the red plains of Africa.
+Prehistoric ape-men in sun-scorched Africa.
 A breathtaking ballet of spaceships round Earth.
 A psychedelic trip beyond imagination.
 And the final, electrifying gaze of the Starchild.
 From start to finish, Stanley Kubrick’s 2001: A Space Odyssey is a visual masterpiece.

 But what did it all mean?
-For many people, ‘2001’ remains an enigma, its meaning cryptic and obscure.
+For many people, ‘2001’ is an enigma, its meaning cryptic and obscure.
 Our 15-minute, four-part video aims at shedding light on its mysteries.
-We connect the film’s major incidents – and other, more subtle moments – to present a coherent, plausible explanation of what Kubrick intended: an epic narrative of humanity’s past, present and future.
+It analyses and connects the film’s major incidents – and other, more subtle moments – to present a coherent, plausible explanation of what Kubrick intended: an epic narrative of humanity’s past, present and future.